d1ceward/n8n_on_dokku/README.md

 # Setup

-**Note:** We are going to use the domain `n8n.example.com` for demonstration purposes.
-Make sure to replace it to your domain name.
+**Note:** Throughout this guide, we will use the domain `n8n.example.com` for demonstration purposes.
+Make sure to replace it with your actual domain name.

 ## Create the app

-Log onto your Dokku Host to create the n8n app:
+Log into your Dokku host and create the n8n app:

 ```bash
 dokku apps:create n8n